Cheque: United Kingdom

 Cheque volumes peaked in 1990 when four billion cheque payments were made.
 Of these, 2.5 billion were cleared through the inter-bank clearing managed by the C&CCC, the remaining 1.5 billion being in-house cheques which were either paid into the branch on which they were drawn or processed intra-bank without going through the clearings.
 As volumes started to fall, the challenges faced by the clearing banks were then of a different nature: how to benefit from technology improvements in a declining business environment.

 Although the UK did not adopt the euro as its national currency when other European countries did in 1999, many banks began offering euro denominated accounts with chequebooks, principally to business customers.
 The cheques can be used to pay for certain goods and services in the UK.
 The same year, the C&CCC set up the euro cheque clearing system to process euro denominated cheques separately from sterling cheques in Great Britain.

 The UK Payments Council from 30 June 2011 withdrew the existing Cheque Guarantee Card Scheme in the UK.
 This service allowed cheques to be guaranteed at point of sales up to a certain value, normally £50 or £100, when signed in front of the retailer with the additional cheque guarantee card.
 This was after a long period of decline in their use in favour of debit cards.

-The Payments Council proposed to close the centralised cheque clearing altogether in the UK and had set a target date of 31 October 2018.
-However, on 12 July 2011, the Payments Council announced that after opposition from MPs, charity groups and public opinion, the cheque will remain in use and there would no longer be a reason to seek an alternative paper-initiated payment.
+In December 2009 the Payments Council announced its intention to phase out the use of cheques completely in the UK by October 2018, so long as adequate alternatives were developed.
+They intended to perform annual checks on the progress of other payments systems and a final review of the decision would have been held in 2016.
+However, the decision was reversed in 2011 after vocal public, political, and industrial opposition, and cheques have remained in use.

 Since 2001, businesses in the United Kingdom have made more electronic payments than cheque payments.
 Automated payments rose from 753 million in 1995 to 1.1 billion in 2001 and cheques declined in that same period of time from 1.14 to 1.1 billion payments.
-Most utilities in the United Kingdom charge lower prices to customers who pay by direct debit than for other payment methods, including electronic methods.
+Most British utility companies charge lower prices to customers who pay by direct debit than for other payment methods.